axibase/atsd/finance/ru/sql.md

 LAG(value)
 ```

+* Scalar expression supports constants, references to one or more columns, arithmetic operators, CAST operators, aggregating functions
 * The default `offset` is `1`.
 * If the requested row does not exist, the function returns `NULL`, or the `defaultValue` if specified.
 * The returned data type is determined similar to the [`ISNULL`](#isnull) function.